Emperor-Ovaltine/gideon/documentation.md

 ├── .env.example            # Template for environment variables
 ├── requirements.txt        # Project dependencies
 ├── documentation.md        # This documentation file
-├── documentation_outline.md # The outline used for this document
 ├── documentation_plan.md   # The plan for this document
 ├── LICENSE                 # Project license
 ├── README.md               # Project README